Department of e-Business and Technology Management

 Course content varies with each topic.
 In-depth study of contemporary business issues as they affect current project management and business analysis practices.
 May be repeated for a maximum of 6 units provided a different topic is covered.
 Prerequisites: EBTM 443/ /MNGT 443 and consent of department; majors only; senior standing.

-Assigned readings in selected areas of e-Business.
-A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the e-Business area of study.
-Prerequisites: Consent of the instructor, a minimum of 3.00 cumulative GPA, and completion of all 200 and 300 level EBTM core requirements.
+Assigned readings in selected areas of Business Systems and Processes (BSAP).
+A total of 6 units for any combination of directed readings, independent research, and internship is allowed in BSAP area of study.
+Minimum of 3.00 cumulative GPA is required.
+Prerequisites: consent of the instructor and completion of all 200 and 300 level EBTM core requirements.

 EBTM 492 PMBA DIRECTED READINGS (3)

 Directed readings in selected areas of Project Management and Business Analysis.
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the EBTM area of study.
 Prerequisites: Consent of the instructor, a minimum of 3.00 cumulative GPA, and completion of all 200 and 300 level core requirements for the PMBA concentration.

 Directed research in specific areas of Business Systems and Processes (BSAP).
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the BSAP area of study.
 Minimum of 3.00 cumulative GPA is required.
 Prerequisites: consent of the instructor, completion of all 200 and 300 level core requirements, and department consent.